What are Super Commuters? What You Need to Know

 Historically, the workers doing these kinds of long-haul commutes have had a few things in common; they were often very senior or high knowledge workers in industries like tech, who were allowed to live far away and come in on occasion sometimes even by commuter flight services.

 But now, super-commuting is evolving into something a bit different.
-Remote work has become far more normalised, even in industries where it was rare pre-pandemic.
+Remote work has become far more normalized, even in industries where it was rare pre-pandemic.

 For some people, that means living far from the office, potentially somewhere cheaper, and working a hybrid schedule, combining home working days with visits to the office – whether weekly, monthly or quarterly – with a significantly longer commute.